 Our price comparisons at the top of this page automatically pull the best Magic Keyboard deals from all your favorite retailers, so you can be sure you're getting the cheapest offers around right now as well.

-If you're looking for more tech to kit out your new iPad Pro, we're also bringing you the best cheap Apple Pencil prices and sales around, but if you're still undecided on whether to commit to an iPad Pro as your main laptop we're also rounding up the latest MacBook deals for you as well.
+If you're looking for more tech to kit out your new iPad Pro, we've also gathered up the best Apple Pencil deals around.
+However, if you're still undecided on whether to commit to an iPad Pro as your main laptop we've also rounded up the latest MacBook deals for you as well.